-T.Logical\Attack
+T.Logical_Attack

 In the operational environment after issuing a TOE embedded passport booklet, an attacker who can read the MRZ data of the passport booklet may try to read confidential information (Active Authentication Private Key) stored in the TOE through the contactless communication interface of the TOE.
+It may also attempt to write to files in the TOE via the same interface.

 [Note 3-2] If an attacker has physical access to a passport booklet, the attacker can visually read personal information printed on the passport booklet and optically read the printed MRZ data.
 Since the security functions of the TOE cannot prevent such sort of readings, the information and data stated above is not included in the threat-related assets to be protected by the TOE.
-In other words, the intended meaning of the threat here is an attack aimed to read confidential information (Active Authentication Private Key) stored in the TOE by having access to the said TOE through the contactless communication interface using data that the attacker has read from the MRZ.
+In other words, the intended meaning of the threat here is an attack aimed to read confidential information (Active Authentication Private Key) stored in the TOE and write to each file by having access to the said TOE through the contactless communication interface using data that the attacker has read from the MRZ.

-T.Communication\Attack
+T.Communication_Attack